Stonks3141/pet-monitor-app/README.md

 You will need to install [rustup][rustup] and [just][just].

-To start the server, run `cargo run -- start`.
-In debug mode, the server will read client files from disk, and in release mode, they will be bundled into the binary.
+To start the server, run `STATIC_RELOAD=1 cargo run -- start`.
+The env var tells the server to read static assets from disk, they will be bundled into the binary otherwise.

 To build the program, run `cargo build --release`.
 The binary should be located at `target/release/pet-monitor-app`.